“You are braver than you believe and stronger than you seem and smarter than you think.”

 Choosing to embrace change is not just a skill to learn, it is a necessity!
 Change is the only constant in life and if we don’t figure out how to embrace it, we will suffer.

-We, darlings, have lived through life-changing events.
+Darlings, we have lived through life-changing events, and every time we have had to adapt.
 The quality of a woman’s life over 50 depends on her mindset.
 Our attitude and our adaptation.
 Our minds are so powerful; therefore, what we plant is what we reap.

 Many women over 50, when faced with change, sink into despair.
 They freeze.
 Other women faced with change have the natural ability to view change as positive growth.
 They are capable of seeing change as a welcome challenge.
 These women bloom.
 And you can, too.

 When I am confronted with negative challenges that bring about forced change, I can gather my resources, my knowledge, and true grit attitude, and turn whatever lemons are thrown my way into lemonade.
 Many women find this problematic and freeze.
 I freeze, too.
 But not for long.
 My positive attitude allows me to adapt and bloom above the fray.

 We face all types of unpleasant changes.
 It is normal to experience a variety of emotions from fear to anger to sadness.
 But only for a few days.
 Then you must adapt with resolve and move into solution mode or you will feel helpless.
 When you adapt, you bloom.

 All of us go through change.
 Some changes are minor, some are major, and some are just plain marvelous.
 Hopefully, we take lessons away from all of them.